Grade Point Average Standard

 GPA = 34 / 17 = 2.0

 GPA Calculator – For Informational Purposes Only

-Once a student is admitted to their selected program and has completed 12 credits with a cumulative grade point average of 3.5 or higher and a 100% completion rate, they will be placed on the Dean’s list and sent a letter of recognition from the Dean of their program.
+Once a student is admitted to their selected program and has completed 12 credits with a cumulative grade point average of 3.5 or higher and a 100% completion rate, they will be placed on the Dean’s list.
 A notation will be made on the student’s transcript to indicate this achievement.